ibragimovdzavid72-lang/GPTBOT/README.md

 3. Add environment variables from the `.env.example` file
 4. Add a PostgreSQL database through Railway
 5. Copy the database connection string from the Postgres variables (DATABASE_URL) to your application's environment variables (GPTBOT → Variables)
-6. Create the database tables by running the initialization script:
+6. Create the database tables using one of the following methods:

+   **Method 1: Using the initialization script (recommended)**
    ```bash
    python init_db.py
    ```

-   Or execute the command in the terminal:
+   **Method 2: Using Railway terminal**
    ```bash
    psql "postgresql://USER:PASSWORD@HOST:5432/railway" -f schema.sql
    ```

+   **Important:** Railway Postgres is only accessible from within Railway (via postgres.railway.internal).
+Local testing will not work - the connection will be refused.

 7. Deploy the application

 ### Database Initialization